MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/tasks-to-complete-after-upgrade.md

 ::: moniker-end

-This articles describes the tasks you should complete after upgrading System Center - Service Manager.
+This article describes the tasks you should complete after upgrading System Center - Service Manager.

 ## Restart the Data Access service and workflows
  If necessary, use the following procedures to restart the service and workflows.